-NOTE 19 - CONTINGENCIES
+NOTE 18 - CONTINGENCIES (CONTINUED)

-(A) LITIGATIONS
+(B) LITIGATIONS (CONTINUED)

 The Authority is a defendant or a co-defendant in various lawsuits and complaints.
-The Authority's management, after consultation with legal counsel, has made a provision of \$4,403,236 for losses on these litigations.
+The Authority's management, after consultation with legal counsel, has made a provision of \$7,379,408 for losses on these litigations.
 However, the ultimate amount payable in excess of the amount provided, if any, cannot be determined.

-The Authority is a defendant in various claim most of them resulting form the closing of several sugar mills throughout the years and from events generally incidental to its operations.
+The Authority is a defendant in various claims from events generally incidental to its operations.
 Also, it has various environmental claims and penalties imposed by The Environmental Protection Agency (EPA), mainly from the handling of pesticide warehouses.
 The Authority is in the process of litigating such claims.
 The accompanying statement of net position include a reserve in relation to this matter, but the ultimate outcome is uncertain at this time and accordingly, the ultimate liability, if any, cannot be presently determined.